feenix100/3d_warehouse_map/README.md

 ### Visualization and Usability

 This project provides a visual representation of the shelves in a physical warehouse, using JavaScript to display the shelves and the floor.
-The shelves house machine parts that are awaiting distribution to technicians.
+The shelves house machine parts that are awaiting distribution to maintenance technicians.

 ### Next Steps